 1) Brooke Shields

 After struggling to get pregnant and then experiencing a difficult birth, Brooke Shields finally held her beautiful baby girl in her arms.
-However, soon after the birth in 2003 — which involved an emergency C-section due to the umbilical cord being wrapped around the baby’s neck, and Shields’ uterus herniating during surgery — she entered a bought with postpartum depression.
+However, soon after the birth in 2003 — which involved an emergency C-section due to the umbilical cord being wrapped around the baby’s neck, and Shields’ uterus herniating during surgery — she entered a period of postpartum depression.
 During this time she felt ashamed, helpless, secretive, and despairing.

 Shields described feeling disconnected from her daughter, which led to her experiencing feelings of self-harm.
 After receiving therapy and taking medication, Shields eventually recovered.
 She is quoted saying she feels thankful she got the help she needed.